Richa039/dns-tunneling-detection-model/README.md

 **Tunneling Data**: A ZIP file containing DNS tunneling traffic is Attack.zip.
 Ensure the datasets are in CSV format and correctly zipped before running the script.

-# To install all dependencies, run:
+# To install all dependencies, run
 pip install -r requirements.txt

 #  Usage